cs3org/reva/docs/content/en/docs/config/core.md

 ---

 {{% dir name="max_cpus" type="string" default="100%" %}}
-Set the number of cpus the running processs will use.
+Set the number of cpus the running process will use.
 You can use a percentage (70%) or a number of cpus (6) in the value.

 {{< highlight toml >}}